-This indicates the percentage of patients who were administered the pneumonia and flu vaccines.
-High vaccination rates should be the norm at this point.
+This indicates the percentage of residents that received the flu and pneumonia vaccines.
+High vaccination rates should be standard at this point.

 Residents Maintain Autonomy

-This is a measure of the percent of long-term stay patients who required additional assistance with activities of daily living over time.
-ADL's include activities such as moving around and continence.
-Many believe that this is a reliable measure of a resident's well-being.
+Measures the percentage of long-term stay patients that needed increased assistance with activities of daily living over time.
+ADL's include activities such as taking medications and eating.
+Many in the industry believe that this is a measure of a resident's well-being.

 Ability to Keep Residents Mobile

-This is the percentage of patients that maintained mobility over time.
-Preserving mobility is usually a good sign for residents' well-being.
+This tells you the percentage of patients that retained mobility levels over time.
+Preserving mobility can be a good sign for residents' health.

 Short-term Care: Rehospitalizations

 In The Bay at Belmont Health and Rehabilitation Center, 20.17 Percentage of Residents Rehospitalized